 This is the number of emergency room visits per 1,000 days of short-term care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term patients who experienced functional improvements, such as with activities of daily living.
+This is the percentage of short-term care residents who saw functional improvements, such as enhanced ability to perform activities of daily living.

 - Waukesha County Mental Health CtrPsychiatric 3.97 miles away1501 Airport Rd Waukesha Wisconsin 53188Government - Local(262) 548-7950

 - Waukesha Memorial HospitalAcute Care Hospitals 5.02 miles away725 American Ave Waukesha Wisconsin 53188Voluntary non-profit - Private(262) 928-1000

 - Milwaukee County Behavioral Health DivisionPsychiatric 6.85 miles away9455 W Watertown Plank Rd Milwaukee Wisconsin 53226Government - Local(414) 257-5202

 - Froedtert Memorial Lutheran HospitalAcute Care Hospitals 7.1 miles away9200 W Wisconsin Ave Milwaukee Wisconsin 53226Voluntary non-profit - Private(414) 805-3000

 - Childrens Hospital of WisconsinChildrens 7.23 miles away9000 W Wisconsin Ave Milwaukee Wisconsin 53226Voluntary non-profit - Other(414) 266-2000